"TOILET INFECTION"

 Other factors in this category are:

 Not completing therapy: I am very guilty of this even as a doctor.
 Once I start feeling better or feel that I am well already, I just discard the remaining drugs.
-This is not good as it can lead to resistance in the organisms when the infection recurs.
-Candidiasis, for instance, may need application of cream for at least two weeks, even when you do not feel the itches again.
+T

 5. Medical conditions